tetlika/task/README.md

 ```
 python3 /opt/healcheck.py
 ```
+This script also performs cleanup of failed backends from consul kv registry.
 ## Task 4
 Source code of worker is located in worker/CurrencyService folder, and is already modified with 8 multiplier.
 Compilation happens when you run run.sh script.
 See worker/Dockerfile for details.